cloverinteractive/dotfiles/.config/posix-shell/README.md

-# Bash
+# Posix shells base

+These files contain configurations that any POSIX shell can load, things like aliases, $PATH updates and environment variables, we try to keep things as organized as possible, for more information as to the order in which each file is loaded take a look ad `profile`, if you wish to contribute and don't feel like your contribution fit in any of the existing files feel free to add new files that best describe the settings you're trying to add.

-## Your Bash config isn't enough for me
+## Your Shell config isn't enough for me

-It is likely you have defined functions or aliases not contained in this config and you are worried to upgrade and lose them, in order to kep them and load them you only need to create a file named `.bash_profile.before` which will be loaded before our `.bash_profile` and a file named `.bash_profile.after` which will be loaded after.
+It is likely you have defined functions or aliases not contained in this path and you are worried to upgrade and lose them, in order to load them you only need to create a file named `before` with anything you'd like to prepend to your shell environment or add them to the file named `after` if you want to load them at the very end, if you'd like to contribute we'd appreciate if you segment your configs based on content, e.g. aliases go in `aliases` and path changes go in `paths` and so on

 ### $PATH